36. Cass-Koopmans Model with Distorting Taxes#

 """

-Compares and plots results of the shooting algorithm for two models.
+Compare and plot the shooting algorithm paths for two models.

 """